 More cores, multi CPU options – If your applications require as many CPU cores as possible, Xeon is what you need.
-The new Xeon v3 processors max out at 12 cores (24 after Hyperthreading) whereas even the new Haswell-E i7-5960X has just eight.
+The new Xeon v4 processors max out at 18 cores (36 after Hyperthreading) whereas even the new Broadwell-E i7-6950X has just ten.
 Multi-CPU configurations are also only possible with Xeon, as is featured in our HD360MAX workstation.

 Longevity (under heavy load) – Xeon processors are qualified to handle heavier, more intensive loads day in and day out.
 For the serious workstation user, this can translate to better longevity over i7 counterparts.

 Hyperthreading at a lower pricepoint – Most of the advantages of Xeon processors come to users in a higher price range, but not this one.
 Since all Xeons come with Hyperthreading – a process essentially doubling the CPU cores through the creation of virtual cores – and i5 processors do not, many users shopping in this price range may find the Xeons to be a better value, assuming their specific application supports these virtual cores.